aiidateam/aiida-tutorials/docs/sections/workflows/writing_basics.md

 ## Equation of state

 Now that we've discussed the concepts of workflows in AiiDA using some basic examples, let's move on to something more interesting: calculating the equation of state of silicon.
-An equation of state consists in calculating the total energy (E) as a function of the unit cell volume (V).
+An equation of state consists of calculating the total energy (E) as a function of the unit cell volume (V).
 The minimal energy is reached at the equilibrium volume.
 Equivalently, the equilibrium is defined by a vanishing pressure: {math}`p=-dE/dV`.
 In the vicinity of the minimum, the functional form of the equation of state can be approximated by a parabola.
-Such an approximation greatly simplifies the calculation of the bulk modulus, that is proportional to the second derivative of the energy (a more advanced treatment requires fitting the curve with, e.g., the Birch–Murnaghan expression).
+Such an approximation greatly simplifies the calculation of the bulk modulus, which is proportional to the second derivative of the energy (a more advanced treatment requires fitting the curve with, e.g., the Birch–Murnaghan expression).

 First, we'll need the structure of bulk silicon.
 Instead of constructing the structure manually, we'll load it from the Crystallography Open Database (COD).
-Similar to data, calculation and worfklows, a database importer class can be loaded using the corresponding factory and entry point:
+Similar to data, calculation, and worfklows, a database importer class can be loaded using the corresponding factory and entry point:

 ```{code-block} ipython